| Products from JAX LTD INC.

 View: By latest product added | By earliest product added

-Below are some of the products JAX LTD INC. has shared with ToyDirectory and TDmonthly
+Below are a select number of products from JAX LTD INC.

 ToyDirectory Product ID#: 36415 (added 12/4/2013)

 Have you heard - Word's out?
 It’s the fast, fun, easy to play word game for the whole family.
 Just roll the dice, then find a letter in the 'Lettergraph' on the game board.
 If that letter matchers one in your word card, place a chip on the Corresponding space.
 Players may get to remove an opponent’s chip, swap words, or lose one of their own chips.
 Be the first player to 'spell out' the word and that player wins the game.
 Words Out is about having fun with letters and words, and for the younger players what a great way to learn.

 For 2 to 6 players, or up to 3 individual players, Sequence Numbers is similar to the original Sequence game, except the cards are a mathematical equation, whose answer is a number found on the game board.
 First player or team to achieve the required amount of Sequences wins the game.

 The challenging number memory game comes with tiles that players need to place end-to-end on the board, matching.
 The first player to rid himself or herself of all cards wins the game.
 The game is fun for the whole family.

 ToyDirectory Product ID#: 19026 (added 5/22/2008)